insooth/insooth.github.io/composition-function-objects.md

 */
 ```

-In order to overcome that we would have to specify `R` as a parametrised type constructor, i.e. a template for which parameter we have to figure out.
-In our case it would be `std::optional<?>` where `?` is going to be computed based on the type of input arguments.
-Simply "unfixing" the `R` type triggers and error that is a consequence of non-constexpr `if` block controlled by `is_set` (see (\*)  for details):
+In order to overcome that we would have to specify `R` as a parametrised type constructor, i.e. a template for which we have to figure out the actual parameters.
+In our case it would be `std::optional<?>` where `?` is going to be computed based on the types of input arguments.
+Simply "unfixing" the `R` type triggers and error that is a consequence of a non-constexpr `if` block controlled by `is_set` (see (\*)  for details).
+Example code:

 ```c++
 template<template<class...> class R, class F, class...
 As>